TarunBapat/React-interview-prep-guide/readme.md

-  nvm ls  (list all node versions) nvm install 20 (install a specific node version) nvm use 16 (switch to a specific version)
+  nvm ls  (list all node versions) nvm install 20 (install a specific node version) nvm use 16 (switch to a specific version) nvm alias default 16 (change default version to 16) nvm ls-remote (list all versions) nvm uninstall 16 (unistall version 16)
 ```

+# What is V8?

+- V8 is Google’s open source high-performance JavaScript and WebAssembly engine, written in C++.
+It is used in Chrome and in Node.js, among others.
+It implements ECMAScript and WebAssembly, and runs on Windows 7 or later, macOS 10.12+, and Linux systems that use x64, IA-32, ARM, or MIPS processors.
+V8 can run standalone, or can be embedded into any C++ application.